Click any image to see a full-screen preview.

 ./manage-ohb-docker.sh install -t <insert version here> so for example your command might be

-Next, remove any hosts file change so that Hamclock does not connect externally.
 Open the properties of the Hamclock desktop icon and go to the Desktop Entry tab.
 In the command box, change the command to /usr/local/bin/hamclock -b localhost:80 and press OK.
-Your Hamclock will, on the next reboot, connect to your own OHB server.
+Amend your autostart entry with nano ~/.config/autostart/hamclock.desktop as before and change the Exec= line to the same as above for the icon, pointing at localhost:80 Your Hamclock will, on the next reboot, connect to your own OHB server.
 There is no real advantage to having a local OHB server but anyway the possibility is there and the above sets it up for you.

 With Hamclock directed to your own OHB server, reboot your Pi.